gatsbyjs/gatsby/docs/blog/2019-06-10-building-a-jobs-board-a-case-study/index.md

   - case-study
 ---

 Today we are going to discuss how we built [Remotefordays](https://remotefordays.com), a jobs board for remote software engineer roles, with gatsby.
-First we'll discuss how we made came to our tech stack, then we'll talk about the the gotachas, and falls starts we encountered along the way.
+First we'll discuss how we made came to our tech stack, then we'll talk about the the gotchas, and falls starts we encountered along the way.

 # Components of the tech stack